tdongsi/tdongsi.github.io/source/_posts/SQL/2016-03-14-sql-unit-functional-tests.markdown

 Many data engineers and data analysts may be not familiar with Java and TestNG enough to look for and understand failures in test cases.
 It is also worth noting that most of SQL queries are expected to return zero row or integer values like 0.
 For example, a common test query is to find all duplicate records, which is expected to has zero row returned.
-Even those simple assertions are encoded using Java and TestNG's library methods.
+Even those simple assertions have to be encoded using Java and TestNG's library methods.

 ### Level 3: Script files